loader-logo

 pH is a measure of how acidic or alkaline a solution is.
 Just like temperature, every enzyme has an optimal pH at which it works best.

-Enzymes are made up of proteins, and the structure of these proteins is determined by the interactions between the amino acids that make up the protein.
+Proteins make up enzymes, and interactions between the amino acids determine the structure of these proteins.
 Changes in pH can disrupt these interactions, altering the shape of the enzyme and reducing its ability to bind to its substrate.

 If the pH changes drastically from the optimum, the enzyme can denature, rendering it non-functional, similar to what happens with extreme temperatures.